Rikartt/Chess-Engine/README.md

             -   [X] Restructure async function calling and have everything inside a single init() function using await
             -   [X] Write the logic-reading function(s)
         -   [ ] Make the script use the logic to determine possible movable squares for the dragged piece and then draw half opaque circles on the possible squares.
+            -   [ ] Write a function that takes a piece's idx and returns possible moves/captures.
+                -   [X] The function is written but doesn't fully work yet.
+Following are the things left to do until the parent point can be checked
+                -   [ ] The flipped for black attribute should be 'flipped for white'.
+Luckily you have the flippedcoefficient in the reading code so you just have to change the logic data.
+                -   [ ] Only list pieces that are the opposite color as captures.
+This prevents future friendly fire.
+            -   [ ] Write a function that takes said moves and captures and draws previously mentioned half opaque circles over them
         -   [ ] Make capturing possible
         -   [ ] Have the game determine when someone has won.
 -   [ ] Create a basic chess engine now that you have made a functioning chess game.